 “In the Bible, save means ‘rescue’ or ‘heal’.
 It emphatically does not mean ‘save from hell’ or ‘give eternal life after death,’ as many preachers seem to imply in sermon after sermon.”

-Jim Wallis is a lifelong political activist best known as the founder and editor of Sojourners’ Magazine, for which he accepted money from George Soros, who has financed groups supporting abortion, Islam, and atheism.
+Jim Wallis – is a leftist radical and lifelong political activist best known as the founder and editor of Sojourners’ Magazine, for which he accepted money from George Soros, who has financed groups supporting abortion, Islam, and atheism.
 Wallis supports same-sex marriage, adheres to big tent progressive “Christianity,” and has been arrested 22 times for acts of civil disobedience.
 He served as a spiritual adviser to President Obama.

 “I don’t think that abortion is the moral equivalent issue to slavery… I think poverty is the new slavery.
 Poverty and global inequality are the fundamental moral issues of our time.
 That’s my judgment.”